 Press Alt+6 or choosein the main menu.

 In the TODO window that opens, click or to navigate to the next or previous item.
-To locate TODO items in the editor, double-click them or choose Jump to Source context menu F4.
+To locate TODO items in the editor, double-click them, press F4 or choose Jump to Source in the context menu.

-Optionally, you can turn on AutoScroll to source so that items are located in the editor as soon as they get focus in the tool window.
+Optionally, you can turn on Navigate with Single Click so that items are located in the editor as soon as they get focus in the tool window.

 Depending on the size and age of the codebase, there may be lots of TODO items.
 To concentrate on specific items, you can filter TODO items by scope or by custom filters.